sametcaka/SU2_wiki_images/Quick-Start.md

 Upon opening the inv_NACA0012.cfg file in a text editor, one of the early options is the MATH_PROBLEM:
 ```
-% Mathematical problem (DIRECT, ADJOINT)
+% Mathematical problem (DIRECT, CONTINUOUS_ADJOINT, DISCRETE_ADJOINT)
 MATH_PROBLEM= DIRECT
 ```
 SU2 is capable of running the direct and adjoint problems for several sets of equations.
 The direct analysis solves for the flow around the geometry, and quantities of interest such as the lift and drag coefficient on the body will be computed.
 Solving the adjoint problem leads to an efficient method for obtaining the change in a single objective function (e.g., the drag coefficient) relative to a large number of design variables (surface deformations).
 The direct and adjoint solutions often couple to provide the objective analysis and gradient information needed by an optimizer when performing aerodynamic shape design.
-In this tutorial, we will perform DIRECT and ADJOINT solutions for the NACA 0012 airfoil.
+In this tutorial, we will perform DIRECT and CONTINUOUS_ADJOINT solutions for the NACA 0012 airfoil.

 The user can also set the format for the solution files:
 ```